 With the help of her assistant Kris Soutar, Judy took a training session specifically for coaches as part of her inspirational Tennis on the Road campaign.
 As part of her coaching she has travelled across Scotland before coming to inspire coaches and kids in H&F.

 The event was organised by the Queen’s Club Foundation, which aims to benefit the lives of local young people through by widening participation in lawn tennis and other racket sports.
-Find out more about the foundation here.

 By sending us a comment, you are agreeing to our publishing policy.